Subhamgtm15/real-state-broker/Readme.md

 1. Register a new user
 2. Login with email and password
-3. You will be redirected to dashboard
+3. Access dashboard
-4. View all properties
+4. Browse properties
-5. Click "Add to Favourite"
+5. Add properties to favourites
-6. Switch to "Favourites" tab to see saved properties
+6. Switch to "Favourites" tab
-7. Logout and login again → favourites will still be there
+7. Refresh or logout → login again → favourites remain saved

 ---